-Our years of experience has taught us that the most important factor to consider when purchasing a bull is its breeding program.
+Our years of experience have taught us that the most important factor to consider when purchasing a bull is its breeding program.
 We choose to buy from breeders whose programs align with our own long-term goals so that we can continue to breed elite bulls and females that provide genetic gains and more profitable, high-performance cattle for stud and commercial producers.

 We have great expectations for our latest acquisition at RBWS 2019 – Samari Plains Oliver (P).